roolebo/tianocore.github.io/NetworkPkg-Getting-Started-Guide.md

 EFI_LOAD_FILE_PROTOCOL
 EFI_PXE_BASE_CODE_PROTOCOL
 ```
-Note: this driver supports both IPv4 and IPv6 network stack, and can't co-work with the UefiPxeBcDxe driver in MdeModulePkg.
+Note: The UefiPxeBcDxe driver in MdeModulePkg has been deprecated, please use NetworkPkg/UefiPxeBcDxe instead.

 ### iSCSI
 * **NetworkPkg/IScsiDxe** - iSCSi driver, which produces